 Irrigated pasture exclosure and soil moisture monitoring probes (white circles in bottom left of image) in Sierra Valley.

-October 2017 collecting data at irrigated pasture sites in Sierra Valley.
+Collecting data at irrigated pasture sites in Sierra Valley.